breatheco-de/content/src/content/how-to/javascript-fill-method.md

 ## What is the Javascript fill method used for?

 The Javascript [fill](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/fill) method of [arrays](https://4geeks.com/lesson/what-is-an-array-define-array) changes all the elements in an array to a static value and returns a new array with the new values.
-This method has many use cases for example, you can use it to clear the values of an array or to initialize an array or a two-dimensional matrix with default values. !Basically, you can use this method whenever you want to change all the elements of an array to a single specific value.
+This method has many use cases for example, you can use it to clear the values of an array or to initialize an array or a two-dimensional matrix with default values.
+Basically, you can use this method whenever you want to change more than one of the elements of an array to a single specific value.

 This method receives three parameters: